 We can take a look at my results with Mintos since I started investing:

 Overall, I got an annualized return of 11.60 %.
 I made 93 EUR.
 It is very little, but this is what I expected.
-And I think this is a good usage of my fun money.
+And I think this is a good use of my fun money.

 Will this make a difference for my future?
 No!

 I am not doing that for Financial Independence.
-I am using P2P Lending for several reasons:
+I am using P2P lending for several reasons:

 - For trying!
 Everybody is trying that, so it is interesting to know what the fuss is about.

 So, if you want to focus entirely on Financial Independence, P2P Lending will probably not help you.

 As of 2021, I have stopped investing in Mintos and started moving the money out.
 I have no problems with Mintos, but I am simplifying my investing.

 No. Even with a buyback guarantee, the loan originators could default, and you would lose money.
 There is no such thing as a 100% safe investment.
 Now, Mintos is probably the most reliable of the P2P Lending platforms.

 How much can you make investing in Mintos?